 Lately, while traveling on business trips through other European countries, I have encountered the "big" problem of slow internet speed.
-Although I know that in Europe the internet speed is lower than in Romania, I keep wondering why?
+Although I know that internet speed in Europe is lower than in Romania, I keep wondering why?

-I know that one cause could be the fact that the infrastructure in developed countries was built many years ago, when fiber optics had not yet appeared or was so expensive that the investment was not worth the effort.
-Meanwhile, in Romania, the data infrastructure was built directly on fiber optics.
+I know that one reason could be that the infrastructure in developed countries was built many years ago, when fiber optics had not yet appeared or was so expensive that the investment was not worth the effort.
+While in Romania, the data infrastructure was built directly on fiber optics.

 I notice that Romania, according to the statistics at the end of the third quarter of 2016 (these being the latest statistics available online – Akamai), ranks 11th in Europe, referring strictly to the average internet speed – 14.9 MB/sec.
-In terms of maximum internet speed, we can be proud of a 1st place with a speed of 85 MB/sec.
+In terms of maximum internet speed, we can boast a 1st place with a speed of 85 MB/sec.

-At the global level, however, for average speed we are 19th, and for maximum speed 10th.
+Globally, however, for average speed we are in 19th place, and for maximum speed in 10th place.

-Here is what the top lists look like (we will go with the top 10):
+Here is how the rankings look (we will go for the top 10):

 | European Average Connection Speeds (IPv4) | European Average Peak Connection Speeds (IPv4) |